mph-/lcapy/doc/circuits.rst

 The matrix is returned by the `A` attribute, the vector of unknowns by the `y` attribute, and the result vector by the `b` attribute.

+The mesh currents can be found with the `solve_laplace()` method.
+This solves the circuit using Laplace transform methods and returns a dictionary of results.

 .. _nodal-analysis:

 Nodal analysis